Emily Martin (anthropologist): Career

 After earning a Ph.D. in anthropology, Martin was on the faculty of the University of California, Irvine and Yale University.
-In 1974, she joined the faculty of Johns Hopkins University; she was the Mary Elizabeth Garrett Professor of Arts and Sciences there between 1981 and 1994.
-She was a professor at Princeton University from 1994 to 2001 and then became a professor at New York University.
+In 1974, she joined the faculty of Johns Hopkins University and held the position of Mary Elizabeth Garrett Professor of Arts and Sciences between 1981 and 1994.
+She was a professor at Princeton University from 1994 to 2001 before accepting a position as professor at New York University.
 In 2019, she was awarded the prestigious Vega Medal by the Swedish Society for Anthropology and Geography in recognition of her signal contributions to anthropology.
 In the same year she was also awarded the J.D.
 Bernal Prize by the Society for Social Studies of Science.

 Sinology

 Martin's work on sinology focused on topics both in Mainland China and Taiwan.
-These topics included Chinese religion and rituals, architecture, politics, traditional Chinese medicine, Chinese women's culture, Chinese rural culture, Chinese lineages and genealogies, etc.
+These topics included Chinese religion and rituals, architecture, politics, traditional Chinese medicine, Chinese women's culture, Chinese rural culture, and Chinese lineages and genealogies.

 Anthropology of science and feminism

-Martin focuses the anthropology of science and analyzes science from a feminist perspective.
-Her work includes detailed analysis on human reproduction and related things.
-From her feminist perspective, Martin argues that current scientific literature is gender-biased, and that such bias has become entrenched in our language.
+Martin focuses the anthropology of science and analyzes science and reproduction from a feminist perspective.
+From this perspective, Martin argues that current scientific literature is gender-biased, and that such bias has become entrenched in our language.
 According to Martin, scientific explanations such as “the sperm forcefully penetrates the egg” are presented in a sexist way, to the disadvantage of women.

 Martin began researching the analogies used in science education starting in 1982.
 Pregnant with her second child, Martin noticed a pattern in her expecting parents' class how the woman's body and its parts were described and referred to "as if these things weren't a part of us."
 Martin began with interviews with women regarding their perspective on female reproductive issues and compiled her research of interviews into a book called The Woman in the Body (1987).
 Martin began to expand on her research by interviewing scientists and including the topic of male reproductive processes.
 All of these topics were encompassed under fertilization and elaborated on in Martin's article The Egg and the Sperm: How Science Has Constructed a Romance Based on Stereotypical Male-Female Roles (1991).